 An insider is also defined in the Act and refers to a person with inside information through his or her company role, whether it be a director, employee, shareholder, or issuer of securities listed on the regulated market to which inside information relates (s 77 of the Act).
 The term “regulated market” is also defined in the definitions section of the Act in s 77 and means any market, domestic or foreign which is regulated in terms of the law of the country in which the market conducts business as a market for dealing in securities listed on that market.
 Insider information refers to information or knowledge that the insider makes use of to their benefit where such information is not publicly known where, should the information be publicly known, it would affect the price of the security on the regulated market.

 Prohibited trading practices are stated generally in the Act’s s 80(1) while 80(3) details more specific and additional contraventions.
 In terms of making false statements, s 81 states that no person may directly or indirectly make or publish in respect of securities traded on a regulated market, or in respect of the past or future performance of a company whose securities are listed on a regulated market.
-Defenses to insider trading are stated in s 78 of the Act and must be proven on a balance of probabilities.
-The defenses deal with the following offenses as listed in the Act, there is no defense for encouraging or discouraging a person to deal as defined in the Act including conveying or giving instruction to deal –
+Defences to insider trading are stated in s 78 of the Act and must be proven on a balance of probabilities.
+The defences deal with the following offences as listed in the Act, there is no defence for encouraging or discouraging a person to deal as defined in the Act including conveying or giving instruction to deal –

 - Dealing in securities for your account while having inside information;